fieldb02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. Add an execute permission to the owner of the file, group and gives other read only

 7. Gives execute permission to user, group and others without using commas

+8. Gives all permission to the other users only